 - You may need to change the computer settings when switching the computer output to digital RGB.
-Refer to the documentation for the computer for details. - If you are connecting a computer with a mini D-Sub 15-pin output port to the projector at the same time, connect the computer with the mini D-Sub 15-pin output port to the Computer 2/Component Video port of the projector. - After making the connections, change the Compl Input setting in the Setting menu to Digital-RGB.
+Refer to the Users Guide for the computer for details. - If you are connecting a computer with a mini D-Sub 15-pin output port to the projector at the same time, connect the computer with the mini D-Sub 15-pin output port to the Computer 2/Component Video port of the projector. - If more than one external component is connected to the projector, change the Comp1 Input setting in the Setting menu to Digital-RGB after making the connections.
 (P.69)

-If the monitor port is a 5BNC[▶] port
+If the monitor port is a 5BNC port